appsmithorg/appsmith-docs/.github/drafts/16506/16506_widgets_landing_draft.md

 ## Common Properties

 The following properties are common across many of Appsmith's widgets.
-You can find them by selecting your widget and checking its properties pane, and use them to customize the details and behavior of your app.
+You can find them by selecting your widget and checking its properties pane, and you can use them to customize the details and behavior of your app.

 | **Property** | **Description** |
 |--------------|-----------------|